To view the copay/coinsurance amounts of the different tiers, see the copayment/coinsurance amounts tables.

 Formulary development and maintenance is an ongoing process.
 The P&T Committee regularly reviews new and existing medications to ensure the formulary remains responsive to the needs of our members and providers.
 The formulary is updated periodically and changes are able to be seen by clicking the links for the online searchable or printed formulary above.

 The formulary is a list of medications that are covered by Quartz Medicare Advantage (HMO).
 If you are taking a medication that is not on the formulary, your doctor can ask for an exception to the formulary.

 - The drug is not covered by the plan (Non-formulary).

 - The drug is covered, but there are restrictions on the drug.
 For example,

 If your doctor believes you have medical reasons for an exception, he or she can help you request an exception.
-They may submit a Coverage Determination Request.
+They may submit a Request for Medicare Prescription Drug Coverage Determination.

 What to do if your drug is not on the formulary:

-- Submit a formulary exception request.
+- Submit a Request for Medicare Prescription Drug Coverage Determination.
 Your doctor can ask for an exception so we will cover a non-formulary drug due to medical reasons.
-Such reasons include: – all of the similar drugs on the formulary would not be effective for you or -they would cause side effects for you
+Such reasons include: – all of the similar drugs on the formulary would not be effective for you or -they would cause side effects for you.

 - If Quartz Medicare Advantage approves your exception, it will be covered at a Tier 4 (non-preferred drug) copay.